A bioinformatic pipeline for proteome annotation to predict if a protein is exposed on the surface of a bacteria.

-While inmembrane only requires a local installation of HMMER 3.0 and can used web services for TMHMM, SignalP, LipoP and various OMP beta-barrel predictors, for large scale analyses (5000 sequences+) it is suggested that locally installed versions are used in the interest of speed, at to be polite to publically available web services.
+While inmembrane only requires a local installation of HMMER 3.0 and can used web services for TMHMM, SignalP, LipoP and various OMP beta-barrel predictors, for large scale analyses (5000 sequences+) it is suggested that locally installed versions are used in the interest of speed, at to be polite to publicly available web services.

-With each dependency, it is important that you have the exact version that inmembrane is written to interoperate with, otherwise inmembrane is likely to be unable to interpret the output of the downstream analysis program.
+With each dependency, it is important that you have the exact version that inmembrane is written to inter-operate with, otherwise inmembrane is likely to be unable to interpret the output of the downstream analysis program.